The Co-op

 How can I join as an artist?

-Artists can join as founding members by filling out our form on the website.
+Artists can join as co-op members by filling out our application form on the website.
 We evaluate each submission to ensure applicants are music-based and have an online footprint for actively releasing work.
 Once approved, you can claim a free (or pay-what-you-want) zine and membership certificate.

 How can I join as a label?